chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 Color default values can be defined for light, dark and high contrast theme and can either be a reference to an existing color or a [Color Hex Value](/api/references/theme-color#color-formats).

-Extensions can consume new and existing theme colors with the `ThemeColor` API:
+插件 can consume new and existing theme colors with the `ThemeColor` API:

 ```ts
 const errorColor = new vscode.ThemeColor("superstatus.error");